 /All The Way Down

 The only artist to ever top the /amodelofcontrol.com albums of the year list twice (with this, and Rag Doll Blues before it), this came agonisingly close to topping this list too.
 An album that dealt with a difficult subject, with a direction not often followed, and with a musical scope that made this an awe-inspiring, sobering listen.
 This is an album about death.
-Not necessarily about the actual act of death, more about how we deal with death, how we might face it approaching us, and what might happen when we do.
+Not necessarily about the actual act of death, but more about how we deal with death, how we might face it approaching us, and what might happen when we do.
 As a result, it is an album full of uncertainty.
 But it is also one of extraordinary beauty, empathy and grace, as the music is at points so intricate, so cleverly created, that it becomes some form of an industrial-orchestral suite, couching Michael Arthur Holloway’s words and thoughts in a delicate web.
 In fact, an album of such brilliance and scope that at least one of the greatest songs he’s written – the punishing power of Spitting Seeds – was relegated to the limited-edition second CD of this release.
 In a decade where my wife and I have had to deal with death an awful lot (one of the perils of growing older), this has been one of the soothing soundtracks along the way.

 /England Keep My Bones

 I mentioned previously what I saw as the greatest concept album of this decade, and I guess this could be seen as one too, but I think really, it’s more an album that is based around a wider subject and idea, rather than being a concept.
-Frank Turner was less making a political statement here (as some unfairly felt he was), and more of a deeply personal one, examining himself and his place in the world as an Englishman, taking inspiration from ancient past and his own life to write exceptional, heartfelt songs that on the various occasions I’ve seen him play them live, clearly also mean a lot to his fans too.
-There were songs of defiance, of failure, of memory, of love and loss.
+Frank Turner was less making a political statement here (as some unfairly felt he was), and more of a deeply personal one, examining himself and his place in the world as an Englishman, taking inspiration from the ancient past and his own life to write exceptional, heartfelt songs that on the various occasions I’ve seen him play them live, clearly also mean a lot to his fans too.
+There were songs of defiance, failure, memory, of love and loss.
 There were songs of myth and legend, of the question of belief, and that feeling of coming home.
-In other words, somewhat universal themes that mean something to everyone, but the specific wording used was very English.
+In other words, somewhat universal themes mean something to everyone, but the specific wording used was very English.

 This was a celebration of the good things about the country Turner saw at the time (and have so irrevocably changed in the near-decade since) and has been an album held close to my heart since.
 It has got me through the darkest of times, it has made me feel better about myself, I have sung along with every single song on it at one of his shows, with tears running down my face at points (and if I ever experience a better moment than being part of a crowd of 2,000 singing Eulogy note-perfect with Turner, I’ll be very happy indeed).
 I too am a Wessex Boy (proudly born in Salisbury), and it was the soundtrack to my visit “home” to that city for the first time in a decade, as I walked back to the station from the funeral wake for my grandmother.
 I knew the way back, of course, through the medieval city, but Turner provided the drive as I strode through.
-Music can and does mean everything – some just connects with you more than others.
+Music can and does mean everything – some just connect with you more than others.
 This was one of those.

 /SOL: A Self-Banishment Ritual